Shipping is available anywhere in the continental US, weather permitting. Please email us to order.

 Isopod counts are for mixed sizes unless otherwise specified.

 Isopod and springtail cultures we provide can be introduced directly to your vivarium, or can be used to start your own master culture.
-See the instructions here.
+See the instructions for culturing your own clean up crew here.

 Springtails- Collembolla spp.

 Collembola are tiny arthropods that thrive in wet, temperate conditions.
 A staple component of any bioactive soil clean up crew, they keep mold at bay and help break down waste.
 Springtails also make a great snack for dart frogs.
 We offer heavily packed culture starters that can be used as a snack for your frogs, added directly to your tank, or used to start a master culture to have as a back up food source or to replenish your bioactive soil as needed.

 Dwarf White Isopods- Trichorhina tomentosa